shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/01 Lambda/01 Lambda Overview.md

   - Compressed deployment size: 50MB
   - Uncompressed deployment size: 250MB

-### Synchronus Invocation
+### Synchronous Invocation

 - When the lambda function directly invoked and return the results right away
-- These do the synchronus invocation
+- These do the synchronous invocation
   - SDK
   - CLI
   - API Gateway